 Buying a car is the first major purchase for many people, particularly young adults.
-If you’re new to the credit and financing world, pump the brakes and pull over to check out these 6 tips you should know before buying your first car.
+The decision is often an easy one but the specifics could be difficult to figure out.
+It helps to have a guide like this handy when making the step to get yourself a new car.
+Pump the brakes and pull over to check out these 6 tips you should know before buying your first car.

 When you go to a car dealership, the salesman will probably show you some models that are way out of your price range.
-It’s the nature of their job to upsell customers, so they’ll try to explain why leasing rather than buying makes good financial sense.
+It’s the nature of their job to try to sell customers on high priced vehicles as they make more commissions off them.

-Leasing always sounds tempting—especially since it has a lower monthly cost than buying a new vehicle—but it’s generally more expensive in the long run.
-You still have to pay for regular maintenance on a leased vehicle, and the dealership can charge you fees if the car comes back damaged or with excess mileage.
+Leasing always sounds tempting—especially since it has a lower monthly cost than buying a new vehicle.
+But it’s generally more expensive in the long run.
+You still have to pay for regular maintenance on a leased vehicle, and the dealership can charge you fees if the car comes back damaged.

 Plus, after the lease is over, there’s no asset to show for the thousands of dollars you’ve spent.
 Unless you’ll only need the car for a couple of years and can deduct your mileage as a business expense, buying tends to be the better option.

 There’s nothing better than getting into a new car—the perfect industrial smell, the pristine seats, the sparkle of a new paint job.
 But as soon as that new car drives off the lot, the value automatically decreases.
 According to Edmunds, a new car will lose 11% of its cash value once sold.

 That’s not all.
 A new car will continue to depreciate significantly for the first five years of ownership.
 After five years, the resale value is 37% of its initial cost, according to Edmunds.

 A car that’s more than five-years-old will still have most of the latest tech and safety features, while also being a more frugal option than a brand-new car.
 To truly find the best deal, be sure to consider a broad range of choices.
 This includes price ranges, dealerships, brands and models.